Cellular Phone Towers

 Cell phone base stations may be free-standing towers or mounted on existing structures, such as trees, water tanks, or tall buildings.
 The antennas need to be high enough to adequately cover the area.
 Base stations are usually from 50-200 feet high.

 Cell phones communicate with nearby cell towers mainly through radiofrequency (RF) waves, a form of energy in the electromagnetic spectrum between FM radio waves and microwaves.
 Like FM radio waves, microwaves, visible light, and heat, they are forms of non-ionizing radiation.
-This means they cannot cause cancer by directly damaging DNA.
-RF waves are different from stronger types of radiation such as x-rays, gamma rays, and ultraviolet (UV) light, which can break the chemical bonds in DNA.
+This means they do not directly damage the DNA inside cells, which is how stronger (ionizing) types of radiation such as x-rays, gamma rays, and ultraviolet (UV) light are thought to be able to cause cancer.

 At very high levels, RF waves can heat up body tissues.
 (This is the basis for how microwave ovens work.)
 But the levels of energy used by cell phones and towers are much lower.